keepkipod/router/my-story.md

 Still not sure why the apps are being deployed right away and not waiting to become ready before moving on to next sync-wave

+Spent far too much time on fixing the release workflow so I haven't made it to fix the argocd app of apps

 For conclusion, what could be done better:
 Missing: